Finder makes money from featured partners, but editorial opinions are our own.

 To find the best loan for you, consider the following factors when comparing self-employed loans in Canada:

 • Turnaround time.
-Depending on why you’re applying for the loan, you may need your funds disbursed as quickly as possible.
+Depending on why you’re applying for a loan, you may need your funds disbursed as quickly as possible.
 Some lenders can release funds within one business day, while others may take several days.

 • Loan cost.
 Make sure you’re aware of all fees associated with each loan.
 This includes any one-time or ongoing fees.
+Consider fees for loan origination (to set up the loan), early repayment and late or bounced payments.

-Frequently asked questions about loans for the self-employed
+Compare loans for the self-employed

 Leanne Escobal's headshot